Cash-Out Refinancing: When Does it Make Sense?

-By refinancing out of your existing low interest rate, you're increasing the amount and term of your mortgage, while raising the interest rate and payment.
-In some cases, it may be better to preserve your existing mortgage, or borrow with a home equity loan (HEL), or a home equity line of credit (HELOC).
+By refinancing out of your existing interest rate, you generally increase the term of your mortgage (unless you choose a shorter loan term), while changing the interest rate and payment.
+In some cases, it may be better to preserve your existing low rate mortgage, by borrowing with a home equity loan, or even better, a home equity line of credit (HELOC), where you have continuous open access to funds.

 Only you can decide what financing is best for you.
-Don't be shy about reaching out to your lender.
+Don’t be shy about reaching out to your lender — call a PennyMac Loan Officer or apply online.
 An expert opinion can help you better consider your options, and help you get your finances in order.